Your cart

 international justice mission.

-International Justice Mission (IJM) is a global organization with a solution to end slavery and fight violence against people in poverty.
-We’re working all around the world to free people trapped in slavery.
+International Justice Mission (IJM) is a global organization with a solution to

-Strengthen justice systems: Slavery still exists because traffickers and abusers can freely exploit people living in poverty.
-This is possible because police, judges and other officials are not equipped to enforce the laws.
-We provide training, mentoring and support to local law enforcement and other community leaders to slow down and stop the cycle of violence.
+Strengthening justice systems: slavery still exists because traffickers and perpetrators are free to exploit people living in poverty.
+This is possible because police, judges, and other officials are unable to effectively enforce current laws.
+We provide Training, mentoring, and support for local law enforcement and other